Nuksyn/Nuksyn/README.md

-# Hi there, I'm Nuksyn 👋
+# Hi there, I'm Nikola 👋

 ### 🚀 Technical Support Specialist | Debugging & Automation
 I specialize in troubleshooting high-load cloud environments, focusing on identifying why servers are struggling and taking the necessary actions to restore stability.
 I bridge the gap between support and development by diving into code-level issues to find root causes.